Moisture transport, condensation and

 point of view a nice material because it does not

 contain any paramagnetic impurities.
+Depending on

 Figure 1: (left) Mass vs.